 What the calculations show is that we will need, continually, around 25 thousand megawatts.
 We can’t really enforce that these loads be staggered since the majority of people will be charging their cars at the same time.

-This potential grid load far exceeds our existing power grid many times over, even when you include the reserved power from Quebec.
+This potential draw on the power grid will far exceed the existing power grid’s capacity many times over, even when you include the reserved power from Quebec.

 I am not trying to rain on the efforts of moving into more sustainable choices, but we will need to assess these requirements that will be placed increasing demands on our electrical grid.

 One thing to consider is something more nefarious things that could result in all this.
 Could the government impose carbon credits whereby once one reaches a predetermined carbon credit score, one could be blocked from recharging their vehicle?